Tax-Deferred vs. Tax-Exempt Retirement Accounts

 Tax-Deferred Retirement Accounts Overview

-The types of tax-deferred retirement accounts include:
+The types of tax-deferred accounts include traditional IRAs and 401(k)s.

 Traditional IRAs